 It’s easy to diagnose broken drains, blocked gutters, leaky lead pipes, penetrating and rising damp, but more often than not the problem is condensation.
 Condensation can literally run down the walls when it’s raining, looking like a roof leak or the result of a broken gutter.
 But what is the real source of the symptom?

 Black mould and white salts both indicate condensation.
 Black mould, though, only grows on the pure clean distilled water of moisture droplets condensing from the air onto a cold, ‘vapour-impermeable’, clean surface.
 White salts deposit as they are left behind when moisture evaporates away from deeper inside the masonry after reaching the surface.
 Moisture drop-out and evaporation have extracted the salts from deep within the masonry.
 But how did the moisture get in there?

 It got in because of building alterations, conversions, removing walls, not opening and closing doors, and long-gone gas fires.
 The hidden history of attempted remediation is revealed in layers of cement render, vinyl paint, PVA and damp stopper that in truth have only further exacerbated the problem.

 Energy improvements such as loft insulation and double glazing further concentrate moisture drop-out onto the now relatively colder remaining surfaces, especially if they are ‘vapour-impermeable’.
-Current energy retrofitting often causes damp, because the sources of damp in a house are not properly understood.
-In fact, domestic energy and domestic damp are directly related.
+Current energy retrofitting often causes damp because the sources of damp in a house are not properly understood.
+Energy and damp are directly related.